simonesilvestroni/m2m-website/_music/the-die-is-cast.md

 ## Production notes

 _Papillon_ started with Gerald.
-He sent the full **Logic Pro X project**, which featured a few instruments I didn't anticipate.
+He sent the full Logic Pro X project, which featured a few instruments I didn't anticipate.
 The flugelhorn in particular caught me off-guard: it fit the sound so well that when I produced _Land of Kings_ I specifically asked Gerald to write another solo with it.

 I produced both songs using REAPER, as I had [recently switched from Pro Tools]({{ site.url }}/blog/daw-from-logic-to-pro-tools-to-reaper-part-1/).
-With _Papillon_ I worked intensively for a full day, adding the **fretless bass**, editing the drums and enhancing the rhythm with some drum doubling and a new groove using a custom patch on REAPER, where I summed my trusted **XLN Addictive Drums** to **Steven Slate Drums 5**.
+With _Papillon_ I worked intensively for a full day, adding the fretless bass, editing the drums and enhancing the rhythm with some drum doubling and a new groove using a custom patch on REAPER, where I summed my trusted XLN Addictive Drums to Steven Slate Drums 5.
 I wrote a piano theme, refactored all the vocals effect following the same reverb I did use in the original version, and optimized all Gerald's parts.

-For _Land of Kings_ I started with the **Warwick** bass.
-I replaced all the original harmonium parts with a few synths, one of which is **Logic's Alchemy**, and used the bass to build a delay-driven arpeggio who pretty much served as a leading melody.
-For both songs, I employed my REAPER presets — which replicate the same patches I've had for years in Logic and then Pro Tools — including **send effects** (verbs, delays) and my interpretation of Michael Brauer's **multi-bus compression**.
+For _Land of Kings_ I started with the [Warwick bass](/uses/).
+I replaced all the original harmonium parts with a few synths, one of which is Logic's Alchemy, and used the bass to build a delay-driven arpeggio who pretty much served as a leading melody.
+For both songs, I employed my REAPER presets — which replicate the same patches I've had for years in Logic and then Pro Tools — including send effects (verbs, delays) and my interpretation of Michael Brauer's multi-bus compression.

 ### Vocals

-I treated all the vocal tracks with my go-to set of multiple tracks running **parallel compression**.
+I treated all the vocal tracks with my go-to set of multiple tracks running parallel compression.
 LA-2A, a Vari-Mu (I'm currently using a premium Klanghelm plugin), an 1176 and a Fairchild.

 ### Sound effects